michimani/aws-cdk-go-examples/cloudformation-events-to-slack/README.md

 cloudformation-events-to-slack
 ===

-This is an example implementation of a configuration in which CloudFormation Stack events (changes of resource status, stack status and drift detection status) are notified via email by Amazon SNS.
+This is an example implementation of a configuration in which specified CloudFormation Stack events (changes of resource status, stack status and drift detection status) are notified via email by Amazon SNS.

 # Resources

 ## SNS::Topic

+## SNS::TopicPolicy

+- Action: `sns:Publish`
+- Effect: `Allow`
+- Principal: `events.amazonaws.com`

 ## SNS::Subscription